Sun-Loving Houseplants Beautify Your Home

 Another sun-loving houseplant, the Common Geranium needs little care.
 This pretty, simple-going flowering plant will need weekly watering or more often in drier air.

-Individual Needs of Sun-loving houseplants
+Individual Needs of Sun-Loving Houseplants

 Caring for plants inside the comforts of your own home requires you to ensure you are very particular about individual needs.
 Houseplants require more attention than regular plants, as these plants are not exposed to the direct sunlight and may not be getting the necessary nutrition from its environment.